 - 12 ounces pasta (best options: fettuccine, linguine, pappardelle, or tagliatelle)

 - 4 tablespoons unsalted butter

 - 1 garlic clove, minced

 - Cook pasta according to package directions.
 Reserve 1 cup hot starchy pasta water, then drain.

 - In a large skillet over medium heat, melt the butter.
-Add garlic and sauté for 1-2 minutes, just to soften the garlic.
+Add garlic and sauté for about 1 minute, just to soften the garlic.
+Pour in the white wine and allow it to cook down and reduce, 2 to 3 minutes.
 Whisk in ½ cup pasta water, then stir in corn, chili flakes, and salt.
 Cook for 1 to 2 minutes, until corn are tender.
 Stir in lemon zest and mix well.